Lunarville 7: Plot

-Broadcasting to Earth from Lunarville 7, the Lunar Controller declares the Moon a neutral power in humanity's war with the Mysterons (voiced by Donald Gray).
-Colonel White (voiced by Donald Gray) sends Captain Scarlet, Captain Blue and Lieutenant Green (voiced by Francis Matthews, Ed Bishop and Cy Grant) to the colony to present the World President's written response to this surprise announcement.
+Broadcasting to Earth from Lunarville 7, the Moon's leader, the Lunar Controller, declares the Moon to be a neutral power in humanity's war with the Mysterons.
+Colonel White sends Captain Scarlet, Captain Blue and Lieutenant Green to the colony to present the World President's written response to this surprise announcement.
 Scarlet, Blue and Green are also ordered to investigate the Humboldt Sea on the Moon's far side, where orbital surveillance indicates that a new, unauthorised colony is being built.

 On arrival at Lunarville 7, the officers are met by the Controller and his assistant, Orson.
-They are also introduced to the colony's main computer, an artificial intelligence called "Speech Intelligence Decoder" (SID) that identifies humans through recognition discs.
-After the officers hand over the President's letter, Orson agrees to take them on a trip in a Moonmobile, a vehicle that uses the Moon's low gravity to jump and glide over the lunar surface.
+They are also introduced to the colony's main computer, an artificial intelligence called the "Speech Intelligence Decoder" (SID) that identifies humans through recognition discs.
+After the Spectrum trio hand over the President's letter, Orson agrees to take them on a trip in a Moonmobile, a vehicle that uses the Moon's low gravity to jump and glide over the lunar surface.
 However, when Scarlet suggests visiting the Humboldt Sea, Orson abruptly refuses and returns them to Lunarville 7.
-While retiring for the night, the officers find that their accommodation has been bugged.
+While retiring for the night, the trio find that their accommodation has been bugged.

 Rising early, Scarlet attempts to request a Moonmobile from SID but discovers that the Controller has re-programmed the computer to accept only his commands.
 Scarlet also learns that the Controller has declared a state of emergency and ordered the evacuation of Lunarville 7.
 Scarlet switches recognition discs with the sleeping Controller to trick SID into giving him, Blue and Green a Moonmobile.
 Travelling to the Humboldt Sea, the officers discover a Mysteron installation under construction in a crater numbered "101".

 Returning to Lunarville 7, Scarlet, Blue and Green confront the Controller and Orson, who appear to be Mysteron reconstructions.
 Scarlet, still wearing the Controller's disc, instructs SID to prepare an Earth-bound shuttle for immediate departure.
-When SID rejects the Controller's order to lock down the colony, the Controller produces a handgun and repeatedly shoots SID, causing an explosion that obliterates the control room.
+When SID rejects the Controller's order to lock down the colony, the frustrated Controller produces a handgun and repeatedly shoots SID, causing an explosion that obliterates the control room, killing himself and Orson.
 Scarlet, Blue and Green blast off in the shuttle before further explosions destroy the whole colony.